szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Handlers

 Predaddy supports message handler objects and closures as well.
-Since it's not required to implement any interfaces or extend any classes, you can use any objects as message handler.
-Predaddy supports annotations to mark handler methods.
+Since it is not required to implement neither an interfaces nor extend a class, you can use a simple object as message handler.
+Predaddy supports annotations to recognize handler methods.

 ```php
 class SampleMessageHandler